cisagov/ScubaGear/README.md

 ScubaGear is for M365 administrators who want to assess their tenant environments against CISA Secure Configuration Baselines.

-## What's New

-**Scuba Configuration UI**: SCuBA now includes a graphical user interface that makes it easier than ever to create and manage your YAML configuration files.
-This intuitive tool helps reduce the complexity of manual editing and streamlines the configuration process for your organization.

-#### UI Key Features:
-- Launch with `Start-ScubaConfigApp`
-- Step-by-step setup wizard covering all configuration options
-- Real-time validation with live YAML preview
-- Microsoft Graph integration for user and group selection
-- Seamless import/export of existing configuration files

-> Ideal for users who prefer a visual interface over command-line tools.

 ## Overview

 ScubaGear uses a three-step process: